Tackling litter and waste

 Help us clean up Scotland

-Helping Scotland become litter free
+Helping Scotland become litter free@headTag>

 Our work supports our ambition for Scotland to have a circular economy and be litter free.

-Our combined impact
+Our combined impact@headTag>

 We continue to work closely with you to tackle litter and waste to keep our country and neighbourhoods clean, green and sustainable.

-• 100+ Community Clean Up hubs
+- 100+ Community Clean Up Hubs established and in use

-• More than 400,000 pieces of litter binned through our LitterLotto partnership
+- More than 400,000 pieces of litter binned through our LitterLotto partnership

 We are continuing to find new ways to engage and inspire Scotland’s people and to work collaboratively to reverse the data trends and tackle the behaviours driving the litter crisis.

 We understand the indicators of local environmental quality, because for more than two decades, in partnership with Scotland’s local authorities, we have carried out audits using the Local Environmental Audit and Management System (LEAMS).
 The data is used to influence national and local policy, to target local cleansing activity and provides the evidence as interventions and campaigns are designed and evaluated.
+We now have an interactive dashboard where you can search to find out what is happening in your own area.

 Our Clean Up Scotland framework supports local authorities and communities in particular to take action on litter through clean ups, citizen science activity or by promoting campaign messages.